turingschool/front-end-curriculum/lessons/module-3/css-responsive-layouts.md

 <section class="call-to-action">
 ## Exploration: Page Layouts

 *Page Layout* refers to the arrangement and sizing of visual elements on a web page.
 You and a partner will explore the four primary page layout types [blog post](https://magnusbenoni.com/different-layouts-css/){:target='blank'}.
+Note: The link labeled "liquidapsive.com" in the blog post is no longer functional, but it can be found [here](https://web.archive.org/web/20180323103234/https://www.liquidapsive.com/){:target='blank'}.

 * What characteristics are shared between layouts?
 What is different?
 </section>